intro

 tHE VANCOUVER DECLARATION

-- Greenhouse gases—especially carbon dioxide—are the primary drivers of warming.
-Excess carbon dioxide pollution has accumulated in our planet’s atmosphere, especially over the past two centuries, and will continue to trap heat for generations.
+- Greenhouse gases—above all, carbon dioxide—are the primary drivers of this rise.
+Excess carbon dioxide has accumulated in our planet’s atmosphere, and this legacy pollution will continue trapping heat for generations.

-Scaling our CDR capabilities as soon as possible will help us limit the changes happening to our climate.
-However, these capabilities are still emerging, and refining and expanding them will require significant international cooperation.
-Much care also needs to be taken with regard to complex issues such as safety, efficiency, integrity, ethics and accountability.
-For these reasons, intergovernmental cooperation—not just international cooperation—is especially important, given the unique abilities and historic roles of governments in rapidly scaling major infrastructure systems that serve the public good.
+Developing our CDR capabilities is therefore among the most consequential challenges humanity has ever faced.
+Yet these capabilities are still emerging, and refining and responsibly scaling them to climate-relevant levels will require significant international engagement and cooperation.
+It will also require decisive government engagement, given the unique abilities and historic roles of governments in rapidly scaling infrastructure systems that serve the public good.

-We have reached a pivotal point in human history—one that calls for trust in science, global solidarity, shared responsibility, and bold, united action, without which the human experience on our planet will become uniquely challenging.
-By this Declaration, we choose to act now, so we may better protect our present, and preserve a livable future for generations yet to come.
+We stand at a pivotal moment in human history—one that requires trust in science, shared responsibility, and bold, united action.
+Through this Declaration, we act together today so we may better protect our present, and preserve a livable future for generations yet to come.